Blog

 Adding Automation to Laboratory Revenue Cycle Management

-It’s abundantly clear that the key to long-term laboratory success is tied to laboratory billing automation.
-Moreover, a recent study from CAQH, a nonprofit group that works with providers to streamline healthcare businesses, reinforced the importance of automation as part of any lab RCM solution.
+It’s abundantly clear that the key to long-term success is laboratory billing automation.
+Moreover, a recent study from CAQH, a nonprofit group that works with providers to streamline healthcare businesses, reinforced the importance of automation as part of any lab RCM strategy.

 CAQH identified eight common administrative tasks that collectively cost the healthcare industry $13.3 billion each year.
-The organization then calculated the cost per transaction for each task, factoring in transaction volume along with the time and manual labor required to complete them.
+The organization then calculated the cost per transaction for each task, factoring in transaction volume and the time and manual labor required to complete them.

 Average Cost Per Administrative Task When Performed Manually